pglen/pyvserv/README.md

 the 'pip pyvserv' as root, and adjust the service file accordingly.
 If you want to use pyvserv with  particular data directory, use the -r option.

- On Cebian the system needs the --break-system-packages on pip. (unless one creates a venv for it)
+ On Debian and newer (23+) Ubuntu the system needs the --break-system-packages on pip. (unless one creates a venv for it)

     pip install pyvserv --break-system-packages